sleaux/sleaux/README.md

 ## Hi there 👋

-Software engineer with interests in
+I am a software engineer with interests in:
-- Operating Systems
+- operating systems
-- Vulnerability Research
+- vulnerability research
-- Fuzzing
+- fuzzing

 <!--
 **sleaux/sleaux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.